outragedpinkracoon/outragedpinkracoon.github.io/_posts/2021-04-27-other-companies-hiring-processes-are-costing-you-talent.md

 - Strip out any reference to a given gender in your job ads.
 - Strip out any elitist or gendered terms, you can use many applications to [do this automatically](http://gender-decoder.katmatfield.com/).
 - Get someone ideally in your current team from an underrepresented group to read the job ad and give you feedback on it.
+Reward them for spending time on it, showing it’s a valuable part of their role.
 - If you have used terms like 'genius' or 'rockstar' remove them and think about what behaviours or skills you need.

 ## 3. Elitist Hiring Says: Longer Processes Mean Better Quality Hires